Diabetic Assistance Dog Programme Criteria

 Training time scales, therefore, differ from client to client.

-Clients will be expected to attend our training centre (or HUB) on a monthly basis whilst getting their dog to the GOLD standard.
+Clients will be expected to attend our training centre (or HUB) on a weekly basis.

 Hypo Hounds are extremely proud to be offering mental health and well-being supportive clinics as well as respite care sessions for our clients.

 These are held with our fully qualified (BACP) registered counselling team.